yanzhenjie/NoHttp/README.md

 * Support Https, self-signed website Https access, support two-way authentication.

 ## Friendly debug mode
-NoHttp provides a debug mode, after open the can see clear request process, such as how to transfer data, basic need not caught.Can see that the request headers, request data, the process of response headers, cookies, etc.You don't have to worry about too many Log will dazzle you, clean and tidy.
+NoHttp provides a debug mode, after open the can see clear request process, such as how to transfer data, basic need not caught.
+Can see that the request headers, request data, the process of response headers, cookies, etc. You don't have to worry about too many Log will dazzle you, clean and tidy.

 ## Request
 >* Support the request String, Json, FastJson, Gson, Bitmap, javabeans and XML extensions.